David McWalter

-David McWalter (1891 – 2 February 1918) was a Scottish professional footballer who played in the Scottish League for Johnstone as an outside right.
+David McWalter (1891 – 2 February 1918) was a Scottish professional footballer who played in the Scottish League for St Johnstone as an outside right.

 Personal life

 McWalter served as a gunner in the Royal Field Artillery during the First World War and was killed in action during the Salonika Campaign on 2 February 1918.
 He was buried in Sarigol Military Cemetery, near Kristoni, Greece.